 We all know the important role that sleep has to play in our overall health and wellness, but sleep is especially important during pregnancy when sleep can be affected by the constant changes to the body.

 Inability to get comfortable, changing body temperature and pregnancy insomnia are just some of the issues that have an impact on getting a good nights sleep while pregnant.
-Having the right mattress can help improve the chances of a restful sleep during pregnancy and many more nights of good sleep in the future.
+Having the right mattress and adopting the best sleeping position for pregnancy can help improve the chances of a restful sleep during pregnancy and many more nights of good sleep in the future.

 As a detailed extension to our Mattress Buying Guide, this article offers some guidance on mattress options for pregnant women, starting with some frequently asked questions.